 Pack 386 would like for each boy to have a scout shirt.
 That tends to make them feel part of the group.
 Regular jeans would be great.
 A scout shirt would make a great Christmas gift.
 After getting a shirt, we would like for them to wear it.
 Scouts act more like scouts!

 We will meet at the Lansing Mall food Court.
 We will get a couple of tables well away from others.
-The place is usually empty.
+There is usually lots of room.
 Our five to ten parents are left by our lonesomes!
 This is the business meeting of the pack.
 The attending parents decide what to do for the next four weeks.
 The den leaders of Tigers and Wolves ( grades 1 and 2 ) can ask questions of the other leaders.
-The den leaders of bears and Webelos ( grades 3-4-5 ) who just did those scout books in the last year or two.
+The den leaders of Bears and Webelos ( grades 3-4-5 ) who just did those scout books in the last year or two.